-Librarians and other information workers share their professional experience with colleagues and they help and guide new professionals to enter the professional community and develop their skills.
-They contribute to the activities of their professional association and participate in research and publication on professional matters.
+Librarians and other information workers share their professional experience with colleagues and they help and guide new professionals to enter the professional community.

-Librarians and other information workers strive to earn a reputation and status based on their professionalism and ethical behaviour.
-They do not compete with colleagues by the use of unfair methods.
+Librarians and other information workers strive to earn a reputation and status based on their professionalism and moral character, and do not compete with colleagues by the use of unfair methods.